Objectives and competences

 4. European employment strategy,

-8. quality of life and quality of work in EU,
+8. quality of life and quality of work in the EU,

-9. adaptation to changes in the labour market.
+9. adapting to changes in the labour market.

 Learning and teaching methods